-Emissions of 114g/km and fuel economy of 64.2mpg is claimed and the engine is likely to filter down to other Mazdas as model updates and replacements come in, with the next car due being the 3 next year.
-The next model due to be facelifted is the CX-5 in 2020, three years after its introduction last year.
+Emissions of 114g/km and fuel economy of 64.2mpg is claimed and the engine is likely to filter down to other Mazdas as model updates and replacements come in, with the next car due being the Mazda 3 next year.
+The next model due to be facelifted is the New Mazda CX-5 in 2020, three years after its introduction last year.

 The Skyactiv-D 1.8 diesel engine has efficiency-boosting improvements including egg-shaped pistons and revised injectors, with rapid multi-stage combustion.
 Mazda's upcoming Skyactiv-X engines are claimed to boost economy by 30%, although no diesel version is planned.

 Revisions to the CX-3’s interior include the addition of a space-saving electric parking brake in place of the traditional handbrake lever, a revised dashboard with ergonomic improvements and an infotainment upgrade, as well as improved soundproofing.
 Padded armrests have also been added in the front and back, although the rear gets cupholders in place of a storage box.

 Mazda has also paid attention to the car’s driving characteristics, with tweaks to the suspension, chassis and power steering, while it claims to have improved ride quality and handling from a reworked anti-roll bar and new springs and dampers.